TheHive-Project/CortexDocs/admin/admin-guide.md

   organization = 5 minutes
 }
 ```
+**Note**:
+The global `cache.job` value can be overridden for each analyzer in the analyzer configuration Web dialog.

 ### Streaming (a.k.a The Flow)
 The user interface is automatically updated when data is changed in the